PawelekKlocek/Database_project/README.md

 ## Project general requirements
 Each team is responsible for creating and implementing its own database project, covering the full system lifecycle: from requirements analysis, through database schema design and implementation, to testing and technical documentation.
 You can work with any database management system (e.g., PostgreSQL, MariaDB, MySQL, Oracle, SQL Server), depending on your preferences and experience.
 Each team member is responsible for a specific area of work (e.g., requirements analysis, logical and physical design, function implementation, query optimization, documentation).
 Both teamwork and individual contributions will be evaluated.

-Project Requirements that we handled
+## Project Requirements that we handled:
-✔ Correctly functioning core database features
+- ✔ Correctly functioning core database features
-✔ Schema design following basic normalization rules (2NF) ✔ Simple user and technical documentation
+- ✔ Schema design following basic normalization rules (2NF)
+- ✔ Simple user and technical documentation
-✔ Advanced functionality, including complex SQL queries (e.g., nested queries, views) ✔ Use of triggers or stored procedures/functions specific to the chosen DBMS ✔ Well-prepared technical documentation with ERD diagrams and implementation descriptions ✔ Database structure meeting 3NF standards
+- ✔ Advanced functionality, including complex SQL queries (e.g., nested queries, views)
+- ✔ Use of triggers or stored procedures/functions specific to the chosen DBMS
+- ✔ Well-prepared technical documentation with ERD diagrams and implementation descriptions
+- ✔ Database structure meeting 3NF standards
-✔ Implementation of transactions and different isolation levels ✔ Data security considerations (roles, permissions)
+- ✔ Implementation of transactions and different isolation levels
+- ✔ Data security considerations (roles, permissions)

 # Database Schema